jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentAuthorUrl(_findByCommentAuthorUrl string) ([]*Comment, error)
 ```
-FindByCommentAuthorUrl searchs against the primary key comment_author_url and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentAuthorUrl searchs against the database table field comment_author_url and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go